pytorch/pytorch/docs/source/torch.rst

 torch
 =====

-The torch package contains data structures for multi-dimensional tensors and mathematical operations over these are defined.
+The torch package contains data structures for multi-dimensional tensors and defines mathematical operations over these tensors.
 Additionally, it provides many utilities for efficient serializing of Tensors and arbitrary types, and other useful utilities.